abklabs/svmkit/README.md

 Our mission for SVMKit is to empower developers and institutions alike to harness the power of Solana's blockchain technology with minimal friction.
 By providing a robust, user-friendly platform, we strive to drive widespread adoption and foster innovation within the SVM ecosystem.

-## Vision

-Our vision for SVMKit is to empower developers and institutions alike to harness the power of Solana's blockchain technology with minimal friction.
-By providing a robust, user-friendly platform, we strive to drive widespread adoption and foster innovation within the SVM ecosystem.

 ## Value

 SVMKit drastically reduces the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.
 By involving strategic partners and early customers, SVMKit leverages community feedback to continuously improve and adapt to real-world needs.
 It aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters.